stoe/action-reporting-cli/readme.md

 > CLI to report on GitHub Actions usage across enterprises, organizations, users, and repositories

-`action-reporting-cli` helps you audit GitHub Actions usage across your GitHub environment by collecting comprehensive data about workflows, actions, secrets, variables, permissions, and dependencies.
-It supports GitHub.com, GitHub Enterprise Cloud, and GitHub Enterprise Server.
+`action-reporting-cli` helps you audit GitHub Actions usage across your entire GitHub environment.
+It collects comprehensive data about workflows, actions, secrets, variables, permissions, and dependencies, giving you valuable insights into your Actions usage.
+The tool works with GitHub.com, GitHub Enterprise Cloud, and GitHub Enterprise Server.

 ## Table of Contents